Pierce Crosby | Director of US Operations at TradingView

 Q: What makes TradingView different than other technical analysis platforms?

-The scale and complexity of what you can do on top of TradingView is pretty limitless.
+The scale and complexity of what you can do on top of TradingView are pretty limitless.
 There have been very few cases where we run across platforms that actually do something novel from what we do.

 I mean, you can have 8 different Y-Scales on a chart, you can code your own indicators, oscillators, share them with your friends, and do all of this… for free?